maxtoroq/maxtoroq.github.io/XCST/c/_delegate.md

 ## Type of a Delegate

-`c:delegate` returns a delegate of type `Xcst.XcstDelegate&lt;TItem>`, where `TItem` is the return item type.
+`c:delegate` returns a delegate of type `Xcst.XcstDelegate<TItem>`, where `TItem` is the return item type.
 However, you don't need to specify it thanks to type inference.

 <div class="note eg" markdown="1">